Sibley Specialty & Heirloom Squash

 Cucurbita maxima

 (100 days) Open-pollinated.
 Also known as Pike’s Peak.
 Among the very best for flavor, this once-revered brown-seeded heirloom first surfaced in the Missouri River watershed in the 1830s and is similar to kindred varieties found among the Winnebago tribe.
 Some of our seed is from Hiram Sibley, whose great-great-great-grandfather of the same name introduced it to commerce in 1887 through his seed company in Rochester, NY.
 Present-day Hiram has been growing it in Maine in recent years, selecting for trueness to type, taste and adaptability, and providing us with our stock seed.
 Vigorous 12–15' vines produce slate-blue obpyriform 1' long fruit weighing 6–8 lb, once described by Michael Pollan as “pinched in both ends and bulging at the waist.”
-Liberty, Maine, gardener Jake Kennedy adds that these fetching fruits resemble baby seals hauled out on a ledge.
+Liberty, Maine, gardener Jake K. adds that these fetching fruits resemble baby seals hauled out on a ledge.
 Famous New England seedsman James J.H.
 Gregory called it “magnificent” and Goldman rates it “the best of the bananas,” a group she calls “top tier.”
 Ours was rich, moist, flavorful and sweet, though we sampled it in October, too soon.
 The quintessential storage squash, not coming into its own until January after its orange flesh has dried and sweetened.
 Brought on board the Slow Food Ark of Taste.

 1618 Sibley